flsing/CSI2132/Smart Fridge/README.md

- This is the term project completed by myself and Patrick Langis.
+ This is the term project is to be completed by myself and Patrick Langis.

+ It is still a work in progress.

  We used a bootstrap template in order to create the webpage.